 Technology Requirements: Students must have access to a computer system that represents relatively recent technology (PIII).
+Students CANNOT use a Chromebook, iPad, or tablet for this course as JavaScript software must be downloaded onto a computer for this course.
 Schools need to have Java and Bluj software already installed on a designated machine(s) before the course starts and enough memory in their lab machines (128 MB) so that students will be able to compile and run Java and BluJ programs efficiently.

 AP Exam: Exam fees are to be paid by the student.
 The individual school district orders the exam on behalf of the student and administers it.
 Pre-requisites: Algebra I is required.
 Algebra II is highly recommended.
 Prior coding experience is highly recommended.